Structure, Bonding and the Periodic Table (F1143)

 Contact hours and workload

-This module is 150 hours of work.
-This breaks down into 62 hours of contact time and 88 hours of independent study.
+This module is approximately 150 hours of work.
+This breaks down into about 62 hours of contact time and about 88 hours of independent study.
+The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.